PasanSWijekoon/MCQ/CONTRIBUTING.md

 ### Overview:

 This project is a React application which serves all of the challenges from the `src/challenges` directory.
-There are 8 JavaScript files that contain the content for 8 categories, and an `index` file which exports all of this for the app to consume.
-If you are just modifying a question or adding a new one, you should only need to modify one of these 8 files.
+There areJavaScript files that contain the content for categories, and an `index` file which exports all of this for the app to consume.
+If you are just modifying a question or adding a new one, you should copy format of that js file.

 To get the app running simply fork the repo to your machine and run `npm install` and then `npm start`.
 The app should then be running locally and should live-update for you.
 To contribute, try to follow the same guidelines which direct contributions to repository.